 Pre-silicon and post-silicon debugging differ in several significant ways.
-First, conceptual bugs that require deep understanding of the chip's functionality often appear in pre-silicon stages only, and such bugs may not be fixable by automatic tools.
+First, conceptual bugs that require deep understanding of the chip's functionality often appear in pre-silicon stage only, and such bugs may not be fixable by automatic tools.
 On the other hand, post-silicon functional bugs are often subtle errors that only affect the output responses of a few input vectors, and their fixes can usually be implemented with very few gates.
 However, finding such fixes requires the analysis of detailed layout information, making it a highly tedious and error-prone task.
 As we will show later, our work can automate this process.
-Second, errors found post-silicon typically include functional and electrical problems, as well as those related to manufacturability and yield.
-However, issues identified pre-silicon are predominantly related to functional and timing errors.1 Problems that manage to evade pre-silicon validation are often difficult to simulate, analyze and even duplicate.
+Second, errors found postsilicon typically include functional and electrical problems, as well as those related to manufacturability and yield.
+However, issues identified in pre-silicon are predominantly related to functional and timing errors.
+Problems that manage to evade pre-silicon validation are often difficult to simulate, analyze and even duplicate.
 Third, the observability of the internal signals in a silicon die is extremely limited.
 Most internal signals cannot be directly observed, even in designs with built-in scan chains [5], which enable access to sequential elements.
 Fourth, verifying the correctness of a fix is challenging because it is difficult to physically implement a fix in a chip that has already been manufactured.
-Although techniques such as Focused Ion Beam (FIB) exist [19], they typically can only change metal layers of the chip and cannot create any new transistors (this process is often called metal fix).2 Finally, it is especially important to minimize the layout area affected by each change in post-silicon debugging because smaller changes are easier to implement with good FIB techniques, and there is a smaller risk of unexpected side effects.
-Due to these unusual circumstances and constraints, most debugging techniques prevalent in early design stages cannot be applied post-silicon.
+Although techniques such as Focused Ion Beam (FIB) exist, they typically can only change metal layers of the chip and cannot create any new transistor (this process is often called metal fix).
+Finally, it is especially important to minimize the size of each change in post-silicon debugging because smaller changes are easier to implement with good FIB techniques, and there is a smaller risk of unexpected side effects.
+Due to these unusual circumstances and constraints, most debugging techniques prevalent in early design stages cannot be applied to post-silicon debugging.
 In particular, conventional physical synthesis and Engineering Change Order (ECO) techniques affect too many cells or wire segments to be useful in post-silicon debugging.
-As illustrated in Figure 1(b), a small modification in the layout that sizes up a gate requires changes in all transistor masks and refabrication of the chip.
-To this end, our SafeResynth technique [10] only selects netlist modifications that require minimal physical changes.
-This philosophy is adopted in our work to handle the unusual constraints of post-silicon debugging.
+As illustrated in Figure 1(b), a small modification in the netlist that replaces a gate with another one requires changes in all transistor masks and refabrication of the chip.
+To this end, we observe that a recent technique called SafeResynth [10] only selects netlist modifications that require minimal physical changes.
+This philosophy is adopted in our work to handle the unusual constraints of postsilicon debugging.

-Figure 1: Post-silicon error-repair example. (a) The original buggy layout with a weak driver (INV). (b) A traditional resynthesis technique finds a "simple" fix that sizes up the driving gate, but it requires expensive remanufacturing of the silicon die to change the transistors. (c) Our physically-aware techniques find a more "complex" fix using symmetry-based rewiring, and the fix can be implemented simply with a metal fix and has smaller physical impact.
+Figure 1: Post-silicon error-repair example. (a) The original buggy layout. (b) A traditional resynthesis technique finds a "simple" fix that only changes one cell type, but it requires expensive remanufacturing of the silicon die to change the transistors. (c) Our physically aware techniques find a more "complex" fix involving the use of a spare cell and several wire reconnections, but it can be implemented using only metal fixes and has smaller physical impact.